maxxxmo/Multimodal-Data-Fusion-LiDAR-CNN-/README.md

 ...

 # Dataset Handling and calibration
+The dataset is composed of a tracking sub dataset, a velodyne dataset and videos to test the results.
 I did select 3 videos:
 ![alt text](images/dataset.png)
 Velodyn (named velo sometimes) refers to the LiDAR.
 I will use frames from camera 2 as it's the colored version.